 The book I co-authored with GBR, On Her Plate, launched in the last publishing year and won the GBR Brilliance Award for it's content and how quickly it became known in the literary world relative to other publications.
 I, along with my fellow co-authors, was awarded the Author Growth Award for the significance of our work and contributions to the project.

-Here are some takeaways and thought provoking questions I gleaned from each speaker as well as thoughts and questions that struck me during each speaker's presentation.
-Perhaps you'll find them useful too as you navigate your way through your own "boss-hood". (my term - I just made it up!)
+Here are some takeaways and thought provoking questions I gleaned from each speaker as well as thoughts and questions that struck me.
+Perhaps you'll find them useful as you navigate your way through your own "boss-hood". (my term - I just made it up!)
+Use them to get focused so you can Live Your Dimensions!

 Sarah Swain: Founder and Visionary, The Great Canadian Woman